Learn-Together-Pro/ComputerScience/dbms/concepts.md

 A functional dependency X → Y is a partial functional dependency in relation schema R if some attribute A can be removed from X and the dependency still holds.

+### Legal Relation State / Valid Relation State

+One in which all the data in the database adheres to these predefined rules and constraints.

 ### Normal Forms

 **First Normal Form (1NF)**